brunomaga/brunomaga.github.io/_posts/2020-02-01-Generative-Adversarial-Networks.md

 ### Mathematical setup

-The goal of the generative model is to generate samples by passing a random noise $z$ through a multilayer perceptron.
+The goal of the generative model is to generate samples by passing a random noise $$z$$ through a multilayer perceptron.
 - The generator $$ G(z \mid \theta_g)$$ is a multilayer perceptron with parameters $$\theta_g$$.
 - $$p_z(z)$$ is the prior on the input noise variables.
 - The generator $$G$$ implicitly defines a probability distribution $$p_g$$ as the distribution of the samples $$G(z)$$ obtained when $$z \sim p_z$$;